Phasing out the Use of Biomass

 Approach

 We tailor the energy system model TIMES to analyze city-level district energy systems.
-Using the model enables us to process all data on energy production, consumption, and resources as well as data on buildings, industries, transportation, land use, and other of the studied locations.
-Based on the analysis, we study different scenarios and identify the optimal solutions.
+Using the model enables us to process all data on energy production, consumption, and resources as well as data on buildings, industries, transportation, land use, and other studied locations.
+Based on the analysis we study different scenarios and identify the optimal solutions.

 Duration: April 2021 – ongoing